isaqueveras/juaz/CONTRIBUTING.md

 # Contribution Guidelines & License

-Juaz does not require a CLA (Taxpayer License Agreement).
+Juaz does not require a CLA (Contributor License Agreement).
 Copyright belongs to all individual contributors.
 Therefore, we recommend that each contributor add the following line to the header of a file if they have substantially changed it:

 ```
 Copyright (c) <year>, <your name> All rights reserved.